 Mountain Lion Tracks

-Mountain lion tracks have Four toes that are tear drop or rounded triangle shape.
-Sometimes you may not see there claws above each toe because they can retract them.
+Mountain lion tracks have Four toes that are teardrop or rounded triangle shape.
+Sometimes you may not see their claws above each toe because they can retract them.
 The base of the paw is like a less round clover.

 Wild boar can be tract in many ways, from there feces to uprooted dirt.
 But their tracks can be pretty easy to find to.
 There tracks look like a pair of ovals in the ground and can be found around places where the ground has been uprooted and dug up from the boars looking for grubs and roots to eat.

 Deer tracks are pretty much similar to pigs but there just a bit longer in shape. ( when hunting deer try to remain silent and have a lot of patience, a simple twig snap or leaf crunch could mean your dinner for the next week )